Era (radio station): Era in East Malaysia

 Prior to 2000, like its main sister stations, Era FM did not have any stations in Sabah and Sarawak.

 In 2010, Era FM began opt-out programming for Sabah and Sarawak in East Malaysia, with their own studio and on-the-ground team in Kota Kinabalu and Kuching, respectively; as well as local announcers and DJs conversing in Malay and different East Malaysian languages.

 Between 2017 and 2018, Sabah and Sarawak opt-outs were upgraded to full-fledged local outlets, with all content originating from their respective capital cities 24 hours a day, and ending reliance with its Kuala Lumpur flagship during off-peak hours.
 Era FM Sabah became fully-local on 24 April 2017; Era Sarawak followed suit on 22 January 2018.

 Downsizing of ERA Sabah and ERA Sarawak

 On 30 September 2023, layoffs were imposed to local staffing in Sabah and Sarawak, which led to the end of five to six years of ERA's state-based feeds from Kota Kinabalu and Kuching, respectively.
 The following day, all transmitters in East Malaysia carrying ERA were downgraded back into direct relays from Kuala Lumpur.

-On 8 January 2024, ERA Sarawak and ERA Sabah partially reintroduced local programming, albeit with presenters originating from Bukit Jalil.
+On 8 January 2024, ERA Sarawak and ERA Sabah partially reintroduced local programming, albeit with presenters originating from Astro's HQ in Bukit Jalil.